Are you finally ready to start your journey into YouTube vlogging?

 Why Buy a YouTube Starter Kit?

 Well, yes.
-But, there are definitely some benefits to picking a start kit over individual pieces.
+But, there are definitely some benefits to picking a starter kit over individual pieces.

 Let’s go over a few.